CMed01/portfolio-milestone-4/README.md

             - I see a list of available workouts with details such as date, time, and description

 - US08: Create, update and delete comments on workouts
-    - As a registered user, I can read, review and delete comments on workouts so that I can share feedback or ask questions
+    - As a registered user, I can read and delete comments on workouts so that I can share feedback or ask questions
         - Acceptance criteria
             - I can view the comment section below each workout.
             - I can write a comment and submit it